Ryan A. Collier, CIMA®

 Personal Financial Planning Experience

-- Almost 20 years of experience in financial services industry.
+- Over 20 years of experience in financial services industry.

 - Experience includes investment research and analysis, as well as, the developing and monitoring of portfolios to meet client goals.

 - Bedel Financial Consulting, Inc., Sr. Portfolio Manager & Director of Investments.

 - Wealth Management firm working with individuals and families to achieve financial security and lifetime goals.

 - Fifth Third Bank , Investment Representative.